AaronLiu27/Alumni-Connect/README.md

 # Alumni-Connect
+> A "Piazza"-like social media portal.
+>

 ## Introduction

-Most of students decide to attend the class remotely due to COVID-19, which also makes it diffcult for classmates to communicate with each other.
+Before COVID-19 we had tons of resources for face-to-face connection between alumni and students.
+But now "quarantine" is our best friend.\
-In this case, our team decide to deveolpe a web application which is a social media platform where all NYU alumni can share their daily life and other information.
+We want to narrow the distance between people, especially for the NYU alumni and students.
+For that purpose, our team has decided to build a web application which is a social media platform where all NYU alumni can share their daily life, release ads, reach out for help, or whatever else they'd like to.

 ## Objectives
 Provide an easy to use application that users can share their information with others.\
 Enable users to browse other users' post and make comment below it.\